-Elements of Vintage Logo Design
+Best Forms of Vintage Logo Design

-If you are a kid of the 80’s, you would not have forgotten some of the iconic logos like Cadbury, Coke etc. These logos essentially have a fine writing structure that flows freely and yet never deviates from proving its point at large.
+If you are a kid of the ’80s, you would not have forgotten the iconic logos like Cadbury, Coke, etc. These logos have a fine writing structure that flows freely and yet never deviates from proving its point at large.

 A noisy texture, grains of wood, a crumpled/stained/burnt/torn/old paper effect in the background doubles up the home-made feeling of the logo.
 Adding noise to the text falls under the same category.
 If you are looking for a vintage logo for your brand, this form is very popular and also has a lot of scope for improvement and scaling.

 Textures and patterns are an integral part of a vintage logo.
-Adding thin borders to text, using concentric circles, a double or triple line, hedged fonts, hand-drawn elements in the sides or in between the logo, adding a signature effect (see the Super Game or the Dan Cotton Logo), chalk piece grunge textures (The Mensch logo), using shield-type frames (The Aldo’s Logo) etc are also used to make the logo look more vintage-ish.
+Adding thin borders to text, using concentric circles, a double or triple line, hedged fonts, hand-drawn elements in the sides or in between the logo, adding a signature effect (see the Super Game or the Dan Cotton Logo), chalk piece grunge textures (The Mensch logo), using shield-type frames (The Aldo’s Logo), etc are also used to make the logo look more vintage-ish.

-What’s more personalized than a handwritten, hand-drawn logo for your business?
+What is more personalized than a handwritten, hand-drawn logo for your business?
 In each era of design, designers have tried to use exquisite hand lettering and detailed drawings to enhance the richness of a logo.
 Even today, this legacy is followed and designing such logos with a vintage touch, is a challenging and exciting task for any designer.

-Businesses like personal blogging, boutique shops, bakeries, cake shops, photography studios, florists etc can use this style form to bring that personal, handmade, contemporary look to their logo design.
+Businesses like personal blogging, boutique shops, bakeries, cake shops, photography studios, florists, etc can use this style form to bring that personal, handmade, contemporary look to their logo design.

 This form of design can be achieved by using extraordinary looking retro typefaces paired with subtle handmade drawing to keep the flow going in the logo.
 Here is a list of some free retro fonts!
 Have a look if any of them look like the one you need for your logo!

-The love for gears
+The Love for Gears

 The use of very few bright colors, glam up your logo to the late 1950’s or 60’s look.
 If you want your users to feel nostalgic after seeing your logo, then yes, this style will never disappoint you to help your brand succeed in the ‘first impression’ which is a logo.

-Vintage logo designs are everywhere-from marketing, ads, product packaging, websites to graphics- and they are always in trend.
+Vintage logo designs are everywhere-from marketing, ads, product packaging, websites to graphics and they are always in trend.
 Based on the theme it inhabits, a vintage logo depicts the overall business with the creative elements that it holds.

-For decades, these have been in trend in either of its form and have always enabled the businesses hold it with pride as their face of the business.
+For decades, these have been in trend in either of its form and have always enabled the businesses to hold it with pride as their face of the business.
 Revisiting the forms of vintage logo design every now and then helps a designer to keep themselves updated, while for a business owner, it helps to explore various forms of logo design that are there in the field.